Stockholm is the city of fourteen islands, the so-called “Venice of the North,” and is the home to one of Europe’s best-preserved old towns.

 Here, we enjoyed one last traditional Swedish meal for our last night in Sweden.

 The first dish, “Biff Rydberg,” was a filet of beef served with horseradish, mustard, raw egg yolk, onions, and sautéed potatoes, and the second dish was tender ox cheek with smoked bacon, mushrooms, pickled red onion, and served with mashed potatoes.

 Neither one could’ve tasted any better, and this meal, paired with a bottle of red wine, was the perfect end to our time in Stockholm.

-In the morning, we’d be off to the airport, heading for Los Angeles, California.
+In the morning, we’d be off to the airport, heading for Los Angeles.

 Nothing could’ve made our three days in Stockholm any better.

-From our cozy, high-tech room at the HTL Kungsgatan, to the uninterrupted views of medieval Gamla Stan above dazzling seawater, to all of our activities with the Stockholm Card, to our tasty traditional Swedish meals, our three days in Stockholm were perfection.
+From our cozy, high-tech room at the Scandic No. 53, to the uninterrupted views of medieval Gamla Stan above dazzling seawater, to our tasty traditional Swedish meals, our three days in Stockholm were perfection.

-Stockholm may have been on my travel bucket list before, yet nothing has changed; Stockholm remains on My Travel To-Do List.
+Stockholm may have been on my travel bucket list before, yet nothing has changed; Stockholm remains on my to-do list.
 I can’t wait to return to Stockholm some day soon!

 SAVE FOR LATER ON PINTEREST: